esterified/Miwhip-Website/README.md

 # Miwhip-Website
-This is part of the website developed for miwhip
+This is Web template was created for Miwhip